Organic Latex Mattresses with Eco Wool & Certified Organic Latex

 How to support your organic latex mattress

 To ensure that your new organic mattress remains non-toxic, and for proper ventilation, optimal support, and maximum longevity, it should be used on a chemical-free slatted wood surface with 1.5 to 3 inches between the slats.
 Some options include: 1) Place the mattress directly on a natural wood platform bed, such as those from Dapwood.
-2) Add an organic cotton/wool covered wood foundation on top of a metal frame or on a bed you already own.
+2) Add a natural wood foundation on top of a metal frame or on a bed you already own.
 3) For the budget-minded, a roll of wood slats might work on your existing bed frame.